HarrisonZiruiWang/HarrisonZiruiWang.github.io/index.md

 ## [Research](#research)

-Research Interest: Behavioral Finance, Fintech, and more to be explored during Ph.D. program.
+**Research Interest**: Behavioral Finance, Fintech, and more to be explored during Ph.D. program.

 ## Past Research Experience

-#### Reasearch Assistant supervised by [Prof. Joseph Engelberg](https://rady.ucsd.edu/faculty/directory/engelberg/pub/portfolios/index.htm)
+#### Reasearch Assistant supervised by Prof. Joseph Engelberg

-I have been Professor Engelberg’s RA for his [Portfolio-Driven Disposition Effect (PDDE) paper](https://rady.ucsd.edu/faculty/directory/engelberg/pub/portfolios/PDDE.pdf) which is currently under revision at the Journal of Finance.
+I have been [Professor Joseph Engelberg](https://rady.ucsd.edu/faculty/directory/engelberg/pub/portfolios/index.htm)’s RA for his [Portfolio-Driven Disposition Effect (PDDE) paper](https://rady.ucsd.edu/faculty/directory/engelberg/pub/portfolios/PDDE.pdf) which is currently under revision at the Journal of Finance.
 The PDDE is the observation that investors have a strong disposition effect when their portfolio is at a loss and have almost no disposition effect when it is at a gain.
 To shed light on this effect, I used Node.js and PostgreSQL to develop an online experiment that simulates the changes in the net worth of a stock portfolio and enables participants to make trading decisions among four stocks.
 The experiment has been run on thousands of participants on Amazon Mechanical Turk and a similar platform for Chinese users.

 ## Projects